A Remembrance Video of Mattie

 It is now 10:30pm, and the day was a blur!
 When I tell you that I don't stop moving from the moment my feet hit the floor in the morning, I am not kidding.
 This morning, after dropping my dad off at his memory care center, I took my mom into the city for her hair and nail appointment.
 During this visit, I also got my hair cut.
 That may not sound like a big deal, but it actually is!
 I haven't been cutting my hair on a regular basis for years.
 Now I have been educated that this isn't a good idea, as the hair needs to be cut to remain strong and healthy.
 Sitting still can be hard for me, but the woman who works with me and my mom is a peach.
 I learned a little about her and her family today.
 For me, getting to know people personally is important.
 Service of any kind is NOT just a transaction for me, but it is a way to build a relationship.
 Relationships are important to me, and always have been.
 Which is ironic, given what has occurred to one of most precious relationships in my life.

 On top of everything else I juggle, Mattie Miracle is knee deep into fundraising season!
 It is hard to believe that I have been running the Foundation for 16 years!
-Prior to my husband leaving me, I had more flexibility and could do more fundraising.
+Being single, gives me little flexibility to do more fundraising.
 There is only one of me and there are days I need to cut myself some slack, as I care for two people 24/7, manage a house, juggle bills, and keep Mattie's Foundation up and running.
-I will never understand how anyone could walk away from a 35 year relationship without looking back, nor can I understand how Mattie and me can be easily forgotten.
-All I know is this behavior is against every core value and principle I hold dear.

 Tonight after cooking, serving, and cleaning up dinner, I had to go outside to throw out garage and take it to the curb.
 While out there, I noticed more issues with our outdoor lights!
 So literally I went into the bushes and thank goodness I did.
 One of the lights had frayed and I literally could smell smoke.
 I ran inside, got a flashlight and pliers and pulled the light bulb out of the fixture.
 Thankfully Steve, the fellow who helps me outside, is coming on Wednesday, because I have a running list for him.
 Now if I could only clone Steve!